 You’ll need to find where the clog is and snake it out.
 You can try a residential snake available at Amazon here (affiliate link) but sometimes it takes an industrial snake that shoots high-pressure water so you’ll need to hire a plumber.

 They are around $25 at your local home improvement store or order one from Amazon here (affiliate link).

 Rural mobile homes with septic tanks are often drained into the yard.
 This practice should not occur for a few good reasons.

 Draining the water into the yard can cause a variety of issues that many homeowners don’t think about.
 First, the drain usually ends up draining close to the home so water ends up under the home.
 That amount of water cannot be dried up with a few vents in the skirting.
 Mold and mildew love dark wet places.
 It can also cause condensation issues with your furnace and ductwork.

 Second, wet ground is soft ground which doesn’t hold weight very well and manufactured homes are pretty heavy.
 Third, grey water is not safe.
 It can introduce a variety of chemicals and elements that shouldn’t be close to the home.
 There’s a reason local code requires 100 feet between septic and water source.

-Most homeowners drain wash water into their yard because they think their septic is too full to handle it or that it will keep the septic from getting full.
+Many homeowners drain wash water into their yard because they think their septic is too full or it will keep the septic from getting full.
 This is not true.
-Septics seep out the liquid so if a few loads of laundry fills it up it’s far past time to have it pumped.
+Septics seep out liquids so if a few loads of laundry fill it up it’s far past time to have it pumped.
 Water floats atop solids.

 Summary for Common Plumbing Issues with Washing Machines in Mobile Homes